Adrian Cristobal Jr.

-Adrian S. Cristobal Jr is a Filipino attorney, politician administrator.
-He served under the Department of Trade and Industry as interim secretary from December 2015 to June 2016 under President Benigno Aquino III.
-He joined the administration in 2010, replacing Gregory Domingo.
+Adrian Thaddeus Alexander Soriano Cristobal Jr. (born February 8, 1963), known simply as Adrian Cristobal Jr. and also as Che, is a Filipino lawyer, politician administrator.
+He served as the secretary of the Department of Trade and Industry from December 2015 to June 2016 under President Benigno Aquino III.
+He joined the Aquino administration in 2010.

 Early life

-He earned a doctor of Law at the Ateneo de Manila University and a BA degree in political science from the University of California Berkeley.
+He earned a Doctor of Law at the Ateneo de Manila University and a Bachelor of Arts degree in political science from the University of California Berkeley.

 Career

 Cristobal held the role of special assistant to the Secretary of the Department of the Interior and Local Government in 1994, and also served different government agencies as an adviser to the head.

 Cristobal had a law practice, and taught in the Ateneo School of Government.